-Google’s dedicated advertising platform is a way to facilitate earning money on your website and YouTube channels.
+Google Adsense is an advertising platform to facilitate earning money on your website and YouTube channels.
 You just need to add one piece of code (snippet) and Google will automatically update the approved ads with custom sizing and mobile versions for your website.

 Behind the scenes there are complex algorithms that ensure the right ads are seen by the right target audience.
 To get started you’ll need to register for a Google account and set up AdSense.